IandrejI/FinalProject_Simulation/README.md

 # FinalProject_Simulation
 Simulation of Retail Logistics with AnyLogic.

-This project was created as part of the university course 'Simulation' (5 ECTS).
+This project was part of the university course 'Simulation' (5 ECTS).

 ## Authors
 Maria Gallenmuller